SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/03-algorithms/02-sorting/01-introduction-to-sorting-algorithms.md

 `Sorting` is arranging items in a particular order so as to access them easily.
 We apply sorting in our day-to-day life in several instances.

 When you need to  **manage** contact information on smartphones, contact lists often need to handle a significant number of contacts.
-However, finding specific contacts within these lists can be a daunting task.
+Therefore, finding specific contacts within these lists can be a daunting task.

 To address this challenge, `sorting algorithms` **are utilized to arrange** contacts alphabetically by name, this systematic approach offers an efficient way to **locate and access** desired contacts swiftly and conveniently.